DragonStudio-Store/ds-visual/docs/adapter-usage-guide.md

 This is the interface that the library uses as bridge for all the pre-defined version adapters, and also, for the custom version adapters.

-It counts with methods to send titles, action-bars and boss-bars, or even make modifications to the player tab-list, including changes for the header and footer.
+Any interface or inheritor instance requires a generic type for processing, this is used to adapt the interface for usage with legacy strings, and modern components used with modern Paper versions for more customizable formats.
+The interface counts with methods to send titles, action-bars and boss-bars, and make modifications to player's tab-list, including changes for the header and footer.

 A very basic example using the adapter methods, check it out [here](https://github.com/DragonStudio-Store/ds-visual/blob/main/test-plugin/src/main/java/site/dragonstudio/visual/TestPlugin.java).
-Let's go to check description and functionality of methods available on the [ServerVersionAdapterLoader](https://github.com/DragonStudio-Store/ds-visual/blob/main/api/src/main/java/site/dragonstudio/visual/adapter/ServerVersionAdapterLoader.java).
+Let's go to check description and functionality of methods available on the [VersionAdapterModel](https://github.com/DragonStudio-Store/ds-visual/blob/main/api/src/main/java/site/dragonstudio/visual/version/VersionAdapterModel.java).

 ### VersionAdapterModel#sendPacketForTitle
 This method execution will send packets with the titles information to the